earkevin11/Conditional-Access/README.md

 What is Conditional-Access?

 - They're a more flexible MFA policy.
 Think of them as if-then statements; If a user wants to access a resource, then they must complete an action.
-- They're another life of defense and is only enabled after the single factor authentication.
+- They're another line of defense and is only enabled after the single factor authentication.
 Similar to MFA but offers more flexibility.

 Why do we need Conditional Access?
 - Imagine if you were an IT admin and had enable MFA on 10,000 employees.